chesshacker/chess_toolkit/MANUAL.md

 Chess Toolkit Manual
 ====================

 Chess Toolkit is a software library for creating chess programs.
-It is written in C with an object-oriented API, so it is straightforward to use on its own or to extend another language such as Ruby.
+It is written in C with an object-oriented API, so it is straightforward to use on its own or to extend other languages such as Ruby.

 The Chess Toolkit is a work in progress, but it is quite useful in its current state.
 It understands the rules of chess, Forsyth-Edwards Notation (FEN), Short Algebraic Notation (SAN), and the basics of Portable Game Notation (PGN).
 With the current features, you can do a lot.
-For example, the author has used it to write software that parses through millions of games, collecting statistics on openings and scoring each position based on the game results and player ratings.
-Hopefully you will find it useful too.
+For example, the author has used it to write software that parses millions of games, collecting statistics on openings and scoring each position based on the game results and player ratings.
+Hopefully, you will find it useful too.

 This document is the Chess Toolkit's primary documentation, though many questions can also be answered by exploring the comprehensive unit test suite in the tests directory, or by reviewing the library's code in the lib directory.
 This document is organized into the following sections: